The Brecon Mountain Railway

-The Brecon Mountain Railway, “Rheilffordd Mynydd Brycheiniog”, is located on the edge of The Brecon Beacons National Park in South-East Wales, three miles north of Merthyr Tydfil.
+The Brecon Mountain Railway, “Rheilffordd Mynydd Brycheiniog”, is located on the edge of The Brecon Beacons National Park in South-East Wales, three miles north of Merthyr Tydfil (and TWENTY miles from the town of Brecon).
 It runs five miles along mountain, lake and forest scenery, including the whole of the Pontsticill Reservoir, before ending its journey at Torpantau.

 The railway allows access to remote areas of The Brecon Beacons National Park without the need for a car.
 The only car parking along the route is available at Pant Station, outside the National Park boundary.